 UCSF Medical Center at Parnassus

-UCSF/Parnassus is the center for patient care in neurologic oncology (brain and spinal cord tumors); leukemia, lymphoma, and other hematopoietic malignancies; bone marrow transplant; and pediatric oncology.
+UCSF/Parnassus is the center for patient care in neurologic oncology (brain and spinal cord tumors); leukemia, lymphoma, and other hematopoietic malignancies; bone marrow transplant.

 Inpatient services are located at 505 Parnassus Ave., where a 600-bed main hospital comprises two adjoining buildings and UCSF Benioff Children’s Hospital.
 Outpatient clinics are in the Crede Ambulatory Care Center, across from the hospital at 400 Parnassus Ave.